lilinkw/z_tech/README.md

 - Responsive Style for multiple device using `tailwindcss`
 - Utilize `React hooks` as long as `custom hooks`
 - Utilize `Vercel` and `GitHub` for CICD

 ### What have not been done

 - Utilize `meta data` for better SEO.
 Why?
 Have not find a way to work with new library `next-international`
+- Responsive Style for only for **two device** is consider `Iphone XS` and `Desktop 24inch`
+- Style for background image is not perfect

 ## Web page first look